There’s a lot more to oysters than just eating them

-Aqua farms combine technology, science and traditional waterman practice to cultivate shellfish in a more sustainable way than older techniques.
-The Eastern Shore is the epicenter of Virginia’s aqua farming industry, with two coastlines growing three distinct flavors of oysters and an industry that’s one of the largest on the East Coast.
+Aqua farms combine technology, science and traditional waterman practices to cultivate shellfish in a more sustainable way than older techniques.
+The Eastern Shore is the epicenter of Virginia’s aqua farming industry, with two coastlines growing four distinct flavors of oysters and an industry that’s one of the largest on the East Coast.
 The Ballard family has been producing seafood for over a century and grows shellfish on both the Chesapeake Bay and the Atlantic Ocean.
 Tour its state-of-the-art Cherrystone facility and learn how oysters are cultivated from microscopic specs.
 The tour ends on a delicious note with a tasting of Cherrystone’s oysters and clams on the back deck.
 Email here to set up your tour.

 TIP: Buy just-caught oysters and clams after your tour to take back and cook up.

 One of the best ways to really understand how oysters and clams get to your dinner table is to get out on the water where shellfish grow in shallow water surrounding Virginia’s Eastern Shore.
 Boat out to an oyster rock on the Broadwater Bay Oyster Tour, pluck an oyster right from the water and slurp it down; request a side-by-side tasting of different Eastern Shore oyster flavors.
 Dig for your clam dinner on SouthEast Expeditions’ Kayak Clamming Tour or kayak to a winery along the Chesapeake Bay shoreline.
 Sip wine and slurp oysters grown in the same Chesapeake Bay watershed on the Church Creek Wine and Oyster Tour.